Pixel 6 Pro hands-on video surfaces online ahead of launch

-San Francisco, Sep 23 (IANS) Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October, and now a new leaked video shows what is apparently a prototype of the Google Pixel 6 Pro.
+San Francisco: Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October, and now a new leaked video shows what is apparently a prototype of the Google Pixel 6 Pro.

 YouTuber M. Brandon (@thisistechtoday) has shared a new video of Pixel 6 Pro.
 According to the video, the device may come with thin bezels and a hole-punch cut out.